bioimage-io/spec-bioimage-io/README.md

 Please use an image smaller than 500KB, aspect ratio width to height 2:1.
 The supported image formats are: `jpg`, `png`, `gif`.

 ### `format_version`
 Version of this bioimage.io configuration specification.
+This is mandatory, and important for the consumer software to verify before parsing the fields.
+The recommended behavior for the implementation is to keep backward compatibility, and throw error if the model yaml is in an unsupported format version.

 ### `language`